Spaghetti love: Hard facts about the long noodle

 Pasta, basta!
 The 10 most famous pastas from Italy

-Top 4: Nobel laureates despair of the long noodle
+Top 4: Nobel laureates and the noodle

 The US Nobel Prize winner and physicist Richard Feynmann (*1918-†1988) also wondered why spaghetti always falls apart into more than two pieces.
 According to classical strength theory, the noodles should fall apart into two parts - but in fact there are at least three.
 For decades, research found no answer to the "pasta problem".
 Until 2004.